Caldwell Nursery and Botanic Gardens

 Common Name: Mexican Hat, Upright Prairie Coneflower, Long-headed Coneflower

-Latin Name: also Ratibida columnaris
+Latin Name: Ratibida columnaris

 Family: Asteraceae